Human-AI Shared Control via Policy Dissection: Experiments

 \subsection{Experimental Setting}

-The qualitative experiments are conducted on the Ant and Walker in MuJoCo~\cite{todorov2012mujoco} and the BipedalWalker~\cite{gym} following the general setting.
-The quantitative experiments of human-AI shared control are conducted on MetaDrive and Pybullet-AI environments introduced as follows:
+The experiments conducted on Cassie and ANYmal in IsaacGym~\cite{rudin2022learning}, Ant and Walker in MuJoCo~\cite{todorov2012mujoco} and the BipedalWalker~\cite{gym} follow the general setting.
+Other experiments conducted on MetaDrive and Pybullet-A1 environments are introduced as follows:

 \textbf{MetaDrive}.
 We train agents to accomplish autonomous driving task in the safety environment of MetaDrive~\cite{li2021metadrive}.
-In this task, the goal is to maneuver the target vehicle to destination with low-level continuous control actions.
-An episode terminates only when the vehicle arrives the destination, drives out of road, or collides with the sidewalk.
-The observation of autonomous vehicle consists of map, navigation, lidar, and state information such as speed and heading.
+In this task, the goal is to maneuver the target vehicle to its destination with low-level continuous control actions.
+An episode terminates only when the vehicle arrives at the destination, drives out of road, or collides with the sidewalk.
+The observation of autonomous vehicle consists of map, navigation, lidar, and state information such as speed, heading and side distance.
+More training environment details can be found in appendix.

 \textbf{Pybullet-A1}.
 The legged robots locomotion experiments are conducted on the Pybullet-Unitree-A1~\cite{coumans2016pybullet} robot.
 We follow the same environment setting used by Locotransformer robot~\cite{yang2021learning}, including terrain shape, obstacle distributions, sensors, reward definition, and termination condition.
 Two agents are trained.
-One ``insensible'' agent with only proprioceptive state is trained to walk on uneven terrain, while the other agent with Locotransformer is directly trained to avoid obstacle.
+One ``insensible'' agent with only proprioceptive state is trained to walk on uneven terrain, while the other agent with Locotransformer is directly trained to avoid obstacles.
 The shared control system will be built on the ``insensible'' agent, where human subjects help the agent sidestep obstacles.